 Who facilitates Compassion-focused Supervision?

-I completed an MA in Psychology from the University of Oxford in 2009, then spent some time in the community mental health field and academic psychology research before qualifying as a BABCP-accredited therapist.
-I worked in NHS primary and secondary care, and I now work primarily with trauma and complex cases with adults in private practice.
+In 2009, I completed an MA in Psychology from the University of Oxford, then spent some time in the community mental health field and academic psychology research before qualifying as a BABCP-accredited therapist.
+In the past, I worked in NHS primary and secondary care, and I now work primarily with trauma and complex cases with adults in private practice.

-I am trained as a supervisor by the University of Birmingham and in CFT-specific supervision through the Compassionate Mind Foundation (CMF) and extensive further training in CFT.
-I get regular consultancy and ‘supervision of supervision.
+My supervision training started at the University of Birmingham and later in CFT-specific supervision through the Compassionate Mind Foundation (CMF) and extensive further training in CFT.
+Naturally, I get regular consultancy and ‘supervision of supervision.